solidi/hl-mods/workspace/redist/readme.txt

 - New weapons will randomly spawn in place of original weapons
 - Original Scoreboard, MOTD, view roll options!

+Beta 2 Highly-Valued Upcoming Features:

+- Xash3d Android support
+- Kick
+- Pistol whip (all weapons)
+- Akimbos (all weapons)
+- Iron sights refinements
+- See more on our living roadmap: https://github.com/solidi/hl-mods/blob/master/workspace/plan/roadmap.md

 Installation:

 - For Steam: Place both ice_betax and ice_betax_hd folders in the same folder as where hl.exe is installed.
 - For Xash3d: Since Xash3d does not support SD/HD model switching, install the ice_betax folder first where xash3d.exe is located.
 Then copy ice_betax_hd contents, and paste over the ice_betax folder, overwriting the SD models.

+How to Play:

+Start or join a Cold Ice server.
+You will spawn with fists and a randomly selected melee weapon.
+Don't forget you have an off-handed grapple hook and iron sights!
+(See below).
+Server and client options below will dedicate gameplay.
+Then, have fun.

+If you dislike the "blue" theme, this mod has the optional to switch to real skins!
+(See below)

 Commands:

+Client:

+- Steam only: Switch between original and HD models using the "Enable HD models if available" in Video options
+    - Or use "+_sethdmodels" in game startup parameters
+    - See Installation above for Xash3d for support of HD models
+- "+hook" - Deploy offhand grappling hook
+- "+ironsight" - Use experimental iron sights when available
+- "drop_rune" - Drop rune
+- "cl_icemodels 2" - Ice Models - To switch between weapon ice skins and real skins
+    - "0" - real skin
+    - "1" - original inverted skin
+    - "2" - 1.75 blue ice skin
+    - "3" - Cold Ice Remastered edition skin
+- "cl_oldscoreboard 1" - Old Scoreboard - To switch between old and new style scoreboards
+- "cl_oldmotd 1" - Old MOTD (Message of the Day) - To switch between old and new style message of the day
+- "cl_viewroll 1" - Old View Roll - To switch between view roll during movement
+- "cl_bobtilt 1" - Old Bob Tilt - To switch between bob tilt walking animation
+- "cl_righthand 1" - Right Hand Models - To switch between right and left handed models
+- "cl_bulletsmoke 1" - Bullet Smoke - To switch between bullets creating smoke where they land
+- "cl_gunsmoke 1" - Gun Smoke - To switch between weapons creating smoke when fired
+- "cl_glasshud 1" - Glass Hud - To switch between motion interactive HUD elements
+- "cl_weaponsway 1" - Weapon Sway - To switch between view models swaying with turn movement
+- "cl_weaponfidget 1" - Weapon Fidget - To switch between view models fidgeting with jump landings
+- "cl_playpoint 1" - Play buzzer/bell when frag achieved - To switch onoff playing this sound effect
+- "cl_announcehumor 1" - Play voice annouce / humor on weapons - To switch on/off playing these sound effects

 Server: